ScreeNOT: Exact MSE-Optimal Singular Value Thresholding in Correlated Noise: Numerical experiments

 \section{Numerical experiments}

 The supplementary article contains comprehensive experiments conducted on a large variety of noise distributions.
-For space considerations, we include just a sample of these results - specifically, for the white noise (Mar\v{c}enko-Pastur) case with $\gamma = 0.5$.
-Simulation results and code reproducing all figures here and in the supplementary article is permanently available at \cite{SDR}.
+For space constraints, we include just a sample of these results - specifically, for white noise (Mar\v{c}enko-Pastur LECDF) with $\gamma = 0.5$.
+Simulation results and code reproducing all figures here and in the supplementary article is available at \cite{SDR}.
 See Section \ref{app:numerics} of the supplementary article for full details on each experiment reported here.

+In Figure~\ref{fig:A}, we plot the function $\thresh\mapsto \SEn[\V{x}|\thresh]$ for a single fixed problem instance.
+The vertical lines correspond to thresholds $\thresh$, taken to be either the true optimal threshold $\thresh=T_\gamma(\FZ)$, its estimated versions $\thresh=T_\gamma(F_{n,k}^\star)$, $\star\in \{0,w,i\}$, or the noise (asymptotic) bulk edge, $\thresh=\bulkEdge(\FZ)$, which is the ``natural'' implementation of Cattell's scree-plot heuristic in the spiked model.
+The error landscape $\SEn[\V{x}|\thresh]$ is seen to be a step function, and on this particular instance, all the proposed thresholding strategies fall inside the interval where it attains its global minimum; hence, they attain the oracle risk.
+In constrast, thresholding at the bulk edge results in a strictly suboptimal squared error.

+Figures~\ref{fig:B} and~\ref{fig:C} compare the relative efficacy of the proposed threshold estimation strategies.
+In both experiments, thresholding at the exact optimal threshold $\thresh=T_\gamma(\FZ)$ (which is a priori unknown) yields the best results; among the proposed strategies, ``imputation'' $\thresh=T_\gamma(F_{n,k}^{i})$ appears to give the best results for finite problem dimensions.
+Figure~\ref{fig:D} demonstrates the superior finite-$n$ error of ``imputation'' in estimating the optimal threshold $T_\gamma(\FZ)$.